rmcconke/blog/teaching.md

 permalink: /teaching/
 ---

+During my academic career, I've had the opportunity to be both a teaching assistant and course instructor.

 # Sessional Instructor - ME 351 (Fluid Mechanics 1)

 I taught Fluid Mechanics 1 in Winter 2024 at UWaterloo.
 Here is a YouTube playlist of my lectures: